suborbital/subo/docs/get-started.md

 - Rust: Install the latest Rust toolchain and the additional `wasm32-wasi` target.
 - Swift: Install the [SwiftWasm](https://book.swiftwasm.org/getting-started/setup.html) toolchain.
 If using macOS, ensure XCode developer tools are installed (xcrun is required).

-`subo` is continually evolving alongside [Hive](https://github.com/suborbital/hive) and [Atmo](https://github.com/suborbital/atmo).
+`subo` is continually evolving alongside [Reactr](https://github.com/suborbital/reactr) and [Atmo](https://github.com/suborbital/atmo).

 ## Suborbital Runnable API
-Hive provides an [API](https://github.com/suborbital/hive-wasm) which gives Wasm Runnables the ability to access resources and communicate with the host application.
-Full documentation is coming soon.
-This API currently has:
+Reactr and Atmo provide an [API](https://atmo.suborbital.dev/runnable-api/introduction) which gives Wasm Runnables the ability to access resources and communicate with the host application.
+This API currently has capabilities such as:
-- The ability to make HTTP requests from Wasm Runnables (soon with built-in access controls to restrict network activity) (Rust)
+- The ability to make HTTP requests
-- Logging abilities (Rust, Swift)
+- Structured logging
-- Access to persistent cache (Rust, Swift)
+- Access to persistent cache
+- Access to a static filesystem

 This API will soon have:
-- The ability to read static files packaged into Runnable bundles
 - The ability to render templates
 - Database access
+- Access to blob storage